Code-Institute-Submissions/Milestone-Project-181/README.md

 ## Features Left to Implement:

-For the contact form i would like to be able to have any input entered in the fields to be sent to my personal email address, this will require some kind of security to prevent spam emails being sent to my mailbox.
+For the contact form I would like to be able to have any input entered in the fields to be sent to my personal email address, this will require some kind of security to prevent spam emails being sent to my mailbox.

 ## Technologies Used: